South Carolina Nursing License Defense Attorney Near You

 - If a formal complaint is issued, the Office of General Counsel (OGC) will prepare a document of the charges and violations.
 You will be served a copy and the case will move toward a full hearing.
 It’s possible that you may be offered a consent agreement.

 However, even if untrue, these allegations can be very serious and have the potential to ruin your reputation, career, and ability to make a living.
 Do not be tempted to ignore the charge(s); this is your livelihood at stake, and there are serious legal, financial, and psychological consequences to consider.
-Getting an attorney who is familiar with the complexities of the board’s practices and procedures can help you craft a solid defense and save your license.
+Getting a South Carolina nursing license defense attorney near you who is familiar with the complexities of the board’s practices and procedures can help you craft a solid defense and save your license.
 Contact The Jeffcoat Firm’s nursing license defense attorneys as soon as you receive notice that a complaint has been filed.

 What Is a Consent Agreement?